 For any project, changing the architecture of the server is a major step.
 Most of our IT Outposts clients take advantage of our Kubernetes services to achieve this goal.
 Every time, the experience has been unique.

-Kubernetes support migration is a popular choice because it offers increased stability, unification of the environment, and fast autoscaling.
+Kubernetes migration support is a popular choice because it offers increased stability, unification of the environment, and fast autoscaling.

 Microserver architectures are best suited for Kubernetes.
 Cluster entities have to be distinct to be effective.
 This allows you to: